mesosphere/dcos-docs-site/pages/1.11/networking/marathon-lb/mlb-auth/index.md

 ## About creating a service account

 Next, you must create a service account.
-This section describes how to use either the Enterprise DC/OS CLI or the web interface to accomplish this.
+This section describes how to use either the DC/OS Enterprise CLI or the web interface to accomplish this.

-## Using the Enterprise DC/OS CLI
+## Using the DC/OS Enterprise CLI

-**Prerequisite:** You must have the [DC/OS CLI installed](/1.11/cli/install/), the [Enterprise DC/OS CLI 0.4.14 or later installed](/1.11/cli/enterprise-cli/#ent-cli-install), and be logged in as a superuser via `dcos auth login`.
+**Prerequisite:** You must have the [DC/OS CLI installed](/1.11/cli/install/), the [DC/OS Enterprise CLI 0.4.14 or later installed](/1.11/cli/enterprise-cli/#ent-cli-install), and be logged in as a superuser via `dcos auth login`.

 1. Use the following command to create a new service account called `mlb-principal` containing the public key you just generated.